Extra 1 ~ A Day in the Museum

 “Wow… and the truckers?”

-“Oh, it has its own history, like everything,” she giggles.
-“Humans began to develop their own vessels while the Planetary Recovery was underway.
+“Oh, it has its own history, like everything,” Aia giggles.
+“Humans began to develop their own vessels while the Planetary Recovery was still underway.
 Numerous companies building spacecrafts were established after the Ïiha and Felii gifted them the needed technology.
 Of course, the MK³ was one of them.

 “As commerce began to flourish between Gaia, the Ïiha Kingdom and Felii Empire, the Humans didn’t want to be left out,” she giggles.
 “Mitsubishi Akihito, Mitsubishi Hiato’s great-grandfather, founded the IPTM, the InterPlanetary Transports Mitsubishi.
 It was the first space transport company founded on Gaia, and in no time became the leader of the sector, as it enjoyed certain privileges from the manufacturers, all with a close relationship with the Mitsubishi family, and were able to get the newest trucks first…”